jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 Of course, that means that any value except `undefined` can be directly passed in, but `undefined` will be assumed to be, "I didn't pass this in."
 That works great unless you actually need to be able to pass `undefined` in.

+//TODO Kyle: The last part of the first sentence ("... but `undefined` will be assumed to be, "I didn't pass this in."") is a bit unclear to me.
+Possible to clarify?
+Maybe "... but `undefined` will be assumed to signal "I didn't pass this in.""?

 In that case, you could test to see if the argument is actually omitted, by it actually not being present in the `arguments` array, perhaps like this:

 ```js